LainWiredIn/mademoi-shell-e/README.md

 ---

 ## <u>Authors</u>
-This Project has been made by Manav Chaudhary(2021121003).
-For further support, you can contact on the mail id: manav.chaudhary@research.iiit.ac.in.
+Made with love by Manav Chaudhary. <br> For further support, you can contact yours truly on the following mail id: manav.chaudhary@research.iiit.ac.in.